 The year following your surgery is a year of healing and change for your new breasts.
 Preparing yourself ahead of time for what to expect during this “transition” year is important.
 Equally important is a plastic surgeon you feel comfortable calling if things aren’t going as you expect.

 If you are looking for the right plastic surgeon for your breast augmentation, Dr. Slack would enjoy sitting down with you to discuss your goals.
-Get in touch now to schedule your free consultation.
+Get in touch now to schedule your consultation.